The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 • 40% of production teams cite poor coordination as one of the main causes of missed deadlines.

-• Businesses are losing on average 10,000 dollars per week due to the inefficiency of studios in large-scale operations.
+• Businesses lose on average 10,000 dollars per week due to the inefficiency of studios in large-scale operations.

 These figures demonstrate the tangible impact of poor studio management on deadlines and budgets.